eProsima/Fast-DDS-docs/docs/advanced.rst

 comes bundled with a set of examples of how to implement common client-wise QoS settings:

 * Deadline: Rise an alarm when the frequency of message arrival for a topic falls below a certain threshold.
-* Ownership Srength: When multiple data sources come online, filter duplicates by focusing on the higher priority sources.
+* Ownership Strength: When multiple data sources come online, filter duplicates by focusing on the higher priority sources.
 * Filtering: Filter incoming messages based on content, time, or both.

 These examples come with their own `Readme.txt` that explains how the implementations work.

 This marks the end of this document.
-We recommend you to take a look at the doxygen API reference and the embedded examples that come with the distribution.
+We recommend you to take a look at the Doxygen API reference and the embedded examples that come with the distribution.
 If you need more help, send us an email to `support@eprosima.com`.